 The best scenario for anyone is to only take the MCAT once.
-Unfortunately, the test is designed to have the median score range from 24-25, which means at least half the test takers get 25 or below, a score too low to meet most medical school standards.
+Unfortunately, the test is designed to have average MCAT score of about 500, which means at least half the test takers get 500 or below, a score too low to meet most medical school standards.
 This means that a large percentage of people will probably need to retake the test if they want to go to medical school.
-In the event of retaking the MCAT, it is best to retake the MCAT only once.
-You definitely do not want to retake the MCAT more than twice.
+In the event of retaking the MCAT, it is best to retake the MCAT no more than three times.
 If you are one of those people who have already taken the MCAT and weren’t satisfied with your score, here are some questions you need to ask yourself before you decide to take the test again.

 ||Read: Should I Retake the MCAT?||